-While the best place to study may be different for everyone, we’ve put together a list of ten ideas that are often successful--perhaps at least a few will work well for you.
+While the best place to study may be different for everyone, we’ve put together a list of nine ideas that are often successful--perhaps at least a few will work well for you.
+At EHL Hospitality Business School, we're spoilt for choice when it comes to ideal study spots, but whether you study at EHL or another college you can probably find these study locations near you too.

 Tried and true, the library is a great go-to for studying for work that requires deep concentration, be it your local library or the one belonging to your college or university.
 Not only will you have peace and quiet but you should have great internet access, plenty of table space, and if you do require a textbook to cite then it should be at hand.